MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 1. Log in as a user with administrator rights.

-1. Download and launch the DeployR installer file, `DeployR-Enterprise-8.0.5.exe`, which can be found in the Microsoft R Server 2016 package.
-[Contact technical support](https://support.microsoft.com/) if you cannot find this file.
+1. Download the DeployR installer file, `DeployR-Enterprise-8.0.5.exe` from the Microsoft Volume Licensing Service Center (VLSC).

-1. Follow the onscreen prompts to complete the installation.
+1. Launch the installer and follow the onscreen prompts to complete the installation.

 1. Review and follow these critical [post-installation steps](#postinstall).
 You will not be able to log into the server until you set a password.